Search for:

 Browsing

 Dr. Andreas Neumann is admitted as an attorney-at-law in the jurisdictions of Austria, Germany and New York.
-He is a member of Baker McKenzie’s Public Law Practice Group in Frankfurt.
+He is a senior associate of Baker McKenzie’s Public Law Practice Group in Frankfurt.
 Prior to joining the Firm in October 2015, he gained four years of professional experience as an associate in one of Austria's leading business law firms.
 In this function, Andreas counseled major international enterprises in the pharmaceutical and telecommunication industries in trade law and regulatory matters.
 Andreas also spent nine months as a judicial clerk at various sections of the Salzburg District and Regional Court.

 Since 18 February 2024, most parts of Regulation (EU) 2023/1542 concerning batteries and waste batteries (“Batteries Regulation”) apply in all EU Member States.
 The new Regulation repeals and replaces the existing Batteries Directive (2006/66/EC) and seeks to make all batteries placed on the EU market more durable, safe, sustainable, and efficient.
 It significantly expands the extended producer responsibility (EPR) regime created by the existing Directive by introducing more detailed mandatory design, content and conformity assessment requirements aimed at ensuring the sustainability and circularity of batteries.